NBISweden/module-dmp-dm-practices/_episodes/02-exercise-part1.md

 > ## Note
 >
-> A knowledge model act as a question database/source.
+> * A knowledge model act as a question database/source.
 For the purpose of this
 > learning module, a special version has been created, in order to better demonstrate
 > tool.
 It is not suitable for creating a real data management plan.
 We recommend to use a knowledge model called
 > SciLifeLab Science Europe / VR DMP, when writing a full DMP.
+>
+> * We will (eventually) delete all projects using this course-specific knowledge model.
+>
+> * There is a more thourough guide of the wizard in the left-side margin **[Guide - Write a DMP](https://dsw.scilifelab.se/appendix/dsw_instructions/)**
 {: .callout}

 ## About the tool